SimformSolutionsPvtLtd/flutter_chatview/README.md

 )
 ```

-18. Passing customReciepts builder or handling stuffs related reciepts see `RecieptsWidgetConfig` in  outgoingChatBubbleConfig.
+18. Passing customReceipts builder or handling stuffs related receipts see `ReceiptsWidgetConfig` in  outgoingChatBubbleConfig.

 ```dart
 ChatView(